 An aircraft in flight must not tow a glider1 unless:

-(1) the towing aircraft has a certificate of airworthiness2 issued or rendered valid for that aircraft under the law of the country in which the aircraft is registered3 and that certificate, or the flight manual4 for the aircraft, includes an express provision that it may be used for that purpose
+(1) the towing aircraft has a certificate of airworthiness2 issued or rendered valid for that aircraft under the law of the country in which the aircraft is registered3 and that certificate, or the flight manual4 for the aircraft, includes an express provision that it may be used for that purpose5; or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.